There’s so much choice. It’s easy to get locked in kitchen limbo.

 For example, you might jot

 There’s also a section to note down tasks that were awkward, or you couldn’t do.
 This will highlight other things you’ll need.

-By the end you'll have a clear idea of EVERYTHING you'll do in your new kitchen.
+By the end you'll have a clear idea of EVERYTHING you need in your new kitchen.

 Your interior designer will love you for this.
-They’ll be able to identify exactly what you need.
+They can create you a totally tailor made kitchen.

 A client came to us stuck in kitchen limbo.

 The back of her house had a traditional layout with separate kitchen, dining and living rooms.
 She’d recently had the garden redesigned and told us,

 'I love the garden so much, it’s the best room in the house!